- Food and Cooking»

 As with so many things from the Victorian era, Prince Albert was so idolised by Queen Victoria that it comes as no surprise that his favourite variation has been passed into posterity.

 Prince Albert's Plum Pudding

 Preparation method: Soak the prunes in water overnight.
-Grate the rind of half the lemon and pare the rest into strips.
+Grate the zest of half the lemon and pare the rest into strips.
 Squeeze out the juice and save.
-Simmer the prunes in the water, pared rind, juice, and Barbados sugar until soft.
+Simmer the prunes in the water, pared zest, juice, and Barbados sugar until soft.
 Drain.
 Cut the fruit in half and carefully remove the stones.
-Grease the inside of a 2 pint pudding basin thickly with butter.
+Grease the inside of a 2-pint pudding basin thickly with butter.
 Press enough prunes into the fat, cut side down, to line the basin completely.
 Shred any prunes left over.
 Separate the eggs.

 As I mentioned before there were variations in the recipe for Christmas pudding and below I reproduce two from the 18th C and 19th C.

 A boiled Plum Pudding (18th century)

 Take a pound of suet cut in little pieces, not too fine, a pound of currants and a pound of raisins stoned, eight eggs, half the whites, half a nutmeg grated and a teaspoonful of beaten ginger, a pound of flour, a pint of milk.
 Beat the eggs first, then half the milk.
 Beat them together and by degrees stir in the flour then the suet, spice and fruit and as much milk as will mix it well together very thick.
 Boil it five hours ~Hannah Glasse, The Art of Cookery made plain and easy,